Wulle91/welovesports/README.md

 - __Locations section__

-  - Second page of our webpage is locations section with all locations where and wenn we meat and what we play.
+  - Second page of our webpage is locations section with all locations where and wenn we meet and what we play.

-  - Locations page has 6 boxes with locations and every box hat iframe google maps with exact location of meetup, it convenient to users in cars allowing them to find location
-    fast in cases where they are driving.
+  - Locations page has 6 boxes with locations and every box hat iframe google maps with exact location of meetup, it convenient to users in cars allowing them to find location fast in cases where they are driving.

 ![Locations Times](https://github.com/Wulle91/welovesports/blob/main/assets/images/locations.PNG)